-Medicare can help pay for part of a lift chair under the durable medical equipment (DME) coverage.1 But to get the payment approved, you must meet a few requirements.
+Medicare can help pay for part of a lift chair under its durable medical equipment (DME) coverage.1 But to get the payment approved, you must meet a few requirements.

 Let’s take a look at the basics of a lift chair, Medicare coverage and the potential cost to you.